-Brown is not a usual gemstone color for collectors and enthusiasts alike.
+The color brown isn't high demand for fine gemstones.
 In fact, most of the best stores to buy colored gemstones will only have a few of these stones in stock.

 One good example is the brown diamond which is recently gaining tract with famous people.